cldf/cltoolkit/README.md

 - providing [a framework](src/cltoolkit/__init__.py) that makes feature computation as simple as writing a Python function acting on a `cltoolkit.models.Language` object.

+In general, aggregated CLDF Wordlists provide limited (automated) comparability across datasets (e.g. one could compare the number of words per language in each dataset).
+A lot more can be done when datasets use CLDF reference properties to link to reference catalogs, i.e.
+- link language varieties to Glottolog languoids,
+- link senses to Concepticon concepts,
+- link sound segments to CLTS B(road) IPA.

+`cltoolkit` objects exploit this extended comparability by distinguishing "senses" and "concepts" and "segments" and "bipa_segments" and providing convenient access to comparable subsets of objects in an aggregation.

 See [example.md](example.md) for a walk-through of the typical workflow with `cltoolkit`.